EdgeKiller/eNetwork2/README.md

 //Import the library
 using eNetwork2;

-//Declare new eClient with the IP, the main port and the request port eClient client = new eClient("127.0.0.1", 2048, 4096);
+//Declare new eClient with the IP, the main port (and the optional request port) eClient client = new eClient("127.0.0.1", 2048, 4096);

 //Add events